propellerlabsio/meteor-ui5-website/public/docs/tutorial/08-Accounts-Task-List.md

     },
 ```

-## Hide or show button and filter task list when user is created account
+## Hide or show button and filter task list when account is created

 In `webapp/Tasks.controller.js` place the codes to on create account function as below